-I am currently using a metabolomics approach to explore baboon and human breath and biofluid metabolites as a way to discover potential signatures of cardiac dysfunction and cancer.
-In a model of developmental programing, these metabolic dysregulations are accelerated, allowing us to use this platform to study a disease in a highly controllable setting.
-In a collaborative project Children’s Hospital of San Antonio and Baylor University, I have a pilot study assessing breath and serum metabolites from pre-diabetic children from the San Antonio area.
-This study utilizes the state of the art ReCIVA breath collection device from Owlstone Biomedical.
-By assessing the metabolic state prior to weight management treatment, we will gain metabolic information of pre-diabetic state of this cohort of children.
+I am currently using a metabolomics approach to explore breath and biofluid metabolites as a way to discover potential signatures of cardiac dysfunction and cancer.
+In a model of developmental programming, these metabolic dysregulations are accelerated, allowing us to use this platform to study a disease in a highly controllable setting.
+In a collaborative project with Children’s Hospital of San Antonio and Baylor University, we are assessing breath and serum metabolites from prediabetic children from the San Antonio area.
+This study utilizes the state-of-the-art ReCIVA breath collection device from Owlstone Biomedical.
+By assessing the metabolic state prior to weight management treatment, we will gain metabolic information of prediabetic state of this cohort of children.
 This establishment of metabolomics analysis will be applicable to studying other complex diseases.

-Bishop AC, Libardoni M, Misra B, Choudary A, Lange K, Bernal J, Nijland M, Olivier M, Li C, Nathanielsz PW, Cox LA, Nonhuman primate breath metabolites correlate with developmental programming and cardio-metabolic status.
+Bishop AC, Libardoni M, Misra B, Choudary A, Lange K, Bernal J, Nijland M, Olivier M, Li C, Nathanielsz PW, Cox LA.
+Nonhuman primate breath metabolites correlate with developmental programming and cardio-metabolic status.
 J Breath Res.
-2018;12 036016 doi: 10.1088/1752-7163/aaba84
+2018;12 036016 doi: 10.1088/1752-7163/aaba84.

-Misra BB, Bassey E, Bishop AC, Kusel DT, Cox LA, Olivier M, High-Resolution gas chromatography/mass spectrometry metabolomics of non-human primate serum.
+Misra BB, Bassey E, Bishop AC, Kusel DT, Cox LA, Olivier M. High-Resolution gas chromatography/mass spectrometry metabolomics of non-human primate serum.
 Rapid Commun Mass Spectrom.
-2018; 1-10: doi: 10.1002/rcm.8197
+2018; 1-10: doi: 10.1002/rcm.8197.